openstf/stf/README.md

 2. Implement a basic REST API for programmatically using devices
 3. Properly reset user data between uses (Android 4.0+)
 4. Automated scheduled restarts for devices

-### Sponsors wanted

-Is your company (or you!) a heavy user of STF?
-Consider becoming a hardware sponsor.
-If you find a device that doesn't work, or would simply like to ensure support for a new model, [send it to us][contact-link]!
-While we can't guarantee a fix, we can promise that someone will take a detailed look into what's going on with your device, and fix it when possible.
-For difficult cases you may need to use our [consulting services](#consulting-services) instead.

-You can also sponsor a feature or bug fix and get it attributed to you or your company in the release notes.

 ### Consulting services